Table of Contents

 Cape Malay Sugar Bean bredie (suiker boontjie bredie) is a slow cooked lamb and half white sugar bean stew.
 The sugar bean recipe requires minimal spices, caramelised onions and meat on the bone, to add maximum flavor.

-This is one of the main courses that has two camps of flavor profiles.
-On the one side we have those who love their Cape Malay Sugar Bean bredie on the sweet side, adding copious amounts of sugar.
+Sugar beans bredie has two camps of flavor profiles.
+On the one side we have those who love their Sugar bean bredie on the sweet side, adding copious amounts of sugar.
 On the other side we have those who add little or no sugar, resulting in a rather sour end result.
 I prefer a bit of sugar but definitely not syrupy sweet, it is food after all and not dessert.

-The closest that I have tasted to my mother’s Cape Malay Sugar Bean bredie was the Pasta e Fagioli (pasta and bean soup) at Carluccios in Dubai Marina Mall.
+The closest that I have tasted to my mother’s Cape Malay Sugar Bean bredie was the Pasta e Fagioli (pasta and sugar bean soup) at Carluccios in Dubai Marina Mall.
 Whenever I felt the need for a taste of my mother’s cooking I would go there and order a big bowl, then add a pinch of salt and sachet of sugar, and it tasted just like home!

 Tips for the best Cape Malay Sugar Bean bredie ever